 According to RAIN Group, only 2% of buyers do NOT want to communicate with sellers during the buying process, while as many as 82% accept meetings with vendors.
-This is a massive finding that flies in the face of popular sentiments that decry that outbound is dead.
+This is a crucial finding that flies in the face of popular sentiments that pronounce outbound to be dead.

 The RAIN Group have their own model of the buying process.
 It starts with frustration around a prospect’s current situation, their desire to change, and the search for a possible solution.
 They call this stage “define vision.”